nat6781/nat6781/about.md

   </div>
 </div>

-I recently graduated from the University of Nottingham with a Master’s degree in Cyberphysical Systems with Distinction.
+I graduated from the University of Nottingham in Dec2025, achieving a Master’s degree in Cyberphysical Systems with Distinction.